-EXAMS are scheduled EVERY WEEK online.
+EXAMS are scheduled EVERY TWO WEEKS online.
 Each exam is worth 25 points, comprised of multiple choice, true/false, short answer, and /or short discussion.
-You may DROP ONE EXAM, so only six will count for a total of 150 points
+You may DROP ONE EXAM, so only six will count for a total of 150 points.

-- All exams are timed for 1 hour and 30 minutes.
-Once you've accessed an exam, you must complete it in the time allowed. - All exams are accessible on the first day of classes.
-Each exam has a specific due date.
-You may work ahead of schedule, please note that I do not accept late work.
-It is important that you print out your schedule of due dates to keep you on track.
-Please take time to plan ahead and avoid any last minute problems, such as computer glitches, "temporary" illness, death, etc. If you miss ONE exam for any reason (you forgot, your child is sick, you're sick), you will DROP that exam score.
+- All exams are timed for 1 hour and 15 minutes.
+Once you've accessed an exam, you must complete it in the time allowed. - Each exam is accessible at any time during a 78-hour period on the scheduled date from Friday noon until Monday at noon.
+This should give you enough time to plan ahead and avoid any last minute problems, such as computer glitches, "temporary" illness, death, etc. - If you miss ONE exam for any reason (you forgot, your child is sick, you're sick), you will DROP that exam score.
 If you miss any other exam, you get NO CREDIT (i.e., a zero). - Exams, including the final, are NOT COMPREHENSIVE. - Utilize the OUTLINES to help you study for exams.
 What is on the outlines is what I consider the most important material from the readings to know. - Exams are open book, open notes, but I recommend you use the study guide to make out a cheat sheet before you take the exam.
 EXAMS are timed and you need to be prepared in advance.